avsk80/interview-question-creator/README.md

 2. What is the essence of this whole project from technical and business standpoints? <br>
 Ans: <br>
 Business view: <br>
 This App can help professors, and TAs generate quiz questions and answers to test students.
-This can significantly reduce their workload and also help them set more creative and trick questions. <br>
+This can significantly reduce their workload and also help them set more creative and trick questions. <be>
 Tech view: <br>
 I followed a typical RAG architecture in this project.<br>
 Case A: If a list of questions is uploaded from the UI in a text file.
 Then, use the pdf as context and generate answers from the LLM. <br>
 Case B: If no text file is uploaded, then generate both questions and answers from the pdf. <br>
 For questions: <br>
 Storage:<br>
 a) First, I get the pdf as context and create document chunks. <br>